 More than a hiking trail, more than a bike path, the Thread Trail preserves our natural areas and is a place for exploration of nature, culture, science and history.

-The Thread arose from a discovery process started in 2005 when the Foundation For The Carolinas convened more than 40 regional leaders and organizations to determine the region’s most pressing environmental needs and concerns.
+The Thread Trail arose from a discovery process started in 2005 when the Foundation For The Carolinas convened more than 40 regional leaders and organizations to determine the region’s most pressing environmental needs and concerns.
 From that process, open space preservation surfaced as the number one priority.
 The Carolina Thread Trail was successfully launched in 2007 as a project focused on preserving natural corridors and connecting people to nature through a network of connected trails.

 Under the leadership of Catawba Lands Conservancy and many local partners, the Carolina Thread Trail strengthens the region and promotes economic development, education, better health and land conservation by connecting people, businesses and communities of diverse backgrounds and interests.

-Learn more by downloading our fact sheet and annual report:
+Learn more by downloading our fact sheet: